 - Auberge de la Baie: This restaurant is located in the nearby town of Le Val-Saint-Père and offers a range of seafood and local specialities.

-Is it worth visiting Mont Saint Michel?
+Is it worth visiting Mont St Michel?

 Can I Get To le Mont Saint Michel at high tide?

 Yes, it is still possible to visit Mont Saint Michel during high tide.
-However, it is important to note that during high tide, the causeway that connects the mainland to the island may be flooded and inaccessible to vehicles and pedestrians for a few hours.
+However, it is important to note that during very high tides, the causeway that connects the mainland to the island may be flooded and inaccessible to vehicles and pedestrians for a few hours.
 During this time, visitors can use the free shuttle bus service provided by the local authorities or walk along the boardwalks that are built above the water level.

 “Travel makes one modest.
 You see what a tiny place you occupy in the world.”